rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 This school of thought believes that given a lip, and a nose, they should definitely lie perpendicular to each other (because psychological evidence points that every human favours this constraint).
 The matrix $w$ which makes those vectors orthogonal is the `only correct answer`. <br>

 If we accept `orthogonality`, we can supervise bottom-up neural net to learn $w$ corresponding to that.
 This means that, we `know` in advance a  precise W for every pair of <part/whole>.
-And indeed, that is what `3D computer vision` does.
+And indeed, that is what `3D computer vision` guys (and gals) do.
+And they do it `quite well`.